Uruwolf/pyshop/README.md

 	(r'^cart/', include('cart.urls', namepsace='cart', app_name='cart')), #This can be removed if you are not using the cart system.
 ```

-If you are using the code as-is then you do not need to add the apps or update the urls.o
+If you are using the code as-is then you do not need to add the apps or update the urls.

 You will also need to add your database connection info.
 I would recomend creating a local_settings.py that looks like this: